apache/pekko/CONTRIBUTING.md

    and binary compatibility reasons do not have this subdivision.

 1. Have methods in the `javadsl` package delegate to the methods in the Scala API, or the common internal implementation.
-   For example, the Pekko Stream Scala instances have a `.asJava` method to convert to the `akka.stream.javadsl` counterparts.
+   For example, the Pekko Stream Scala instances have a `.asJava` method to convert to the `org.apache.pekko.stream.javadsl` counterparts.

 1. When using Scala `object` instances, offer a `getInstance()` method.
-See `akka.Done` for an example.
+See `org.apache.pekko.Done` for an example.

 1. When the Scala API contains an `apply` method, use `create` or `of` for Java users.